fernando-mc/fernandomc.com/content/posts/cognito-custom-attributes.md

 If you're creating a custom attribute for a Cognito User Pool and you'd like to name it `thing` then it will show up as `custom:dev:custom:thing` in the Cognito console in the AWS Dashboard.
 But, confusingly, you'll need to refer to it as `dev:custom:thing` in your code when working with the AWS SDKs.

 Why?
 I have no idea.
-This is an incredibly intuitive implementation but here we are.
-I wish you luck in discovering no other weird quirks in your use of Cognito.
+This is not an incredibly intuitive implementation but maybe someone can enlighten me in the comments.
+I wish you luck in discovering no other weird quirks in your use of Cognito!